Want to make credit card purchases without paying interest during your billing cycle? Here’s how interest-free days can help.

 - Payment due date.
-The date which you must pay the balance by to avoid late charges/ fees.
+The date by which you must pay the balance by to avoid late charges/ fees.

 - Purchase rate.
 The interest rate charged on purchases.